Food and Drug Administration (Philippines): History

 On December 2, 1982, Executive Order No. 851 by Section 4, under the Minister of Health Hon.
 Jesus M. Azurin, The FDA was abolished and created the Bureau of Food and Drugs (BFAD).
 Mrs. Catalina C. Sanchez was appointed the first Director of the BFAD on February 20, 1984, and took her oath on February 28, 1984.

-In 1987, the Bureau moved to its new site in Alabang, Muntinlupa, and acquired new facilities including state-of-the-art analytical instruments and a modern experimental animal laboratory with the $12M grant from the Government of Japan through the Japan International Cooperation Agency (JICA).
+In 1987, the Bureau moved to its new site in Alabang, Muntinlupa, and acquired new facilities including state-of-the-art analytical instruments and a modern experimental animal laboratory with the $12 Million grant from the Government of Japan through the Japan International Cooperation Agency (JICA).
 This new BFAD in Alabang became operational on April 30, 1987.

-In 1987, R.A.
-3720 was amended by Executive Order 175 to the new title “Foods, Drugs, and Devices and Cosmetics Act”.
+In 1987, Republic Act No. 3720 was amended by Executive Order 175 to the new title "Foods, Drugs, and Devices and Cosmetics Act".